 Providing business startup support within the Study Area (as well as the greater community) could have a meaningful economic impact.
-There are a number of such local resources including the Mechanicville Stillwater IDA, Saratoga County IDA, Saratoga Prosperity Partnership, and Saratoga County Economic Development.
-These entities and organizations provide a number of technical assistance, tax abatement, and financial support programs.
+There are a number of such local resources including the Mechanicville Stillwater IDA, Saratoga Prosperity Partnership, and Saratoga County IDA, Saratoga Prosperity Partnership, and organizations provide a number of technical assistance, tax abatement, and financial support programs.
 However, in order to attract needed and desired business, including lodging, restaurants, and retail establishments, the Town and Village should explore ways to organize and coordinate business development and support.
 This effort should, in part, be based on the findings of the Stillwater Waterfront Market Analysis (see Appendix C).
 Below are several strategies to consider: